History of St Matthew's

 During summer months, the church is open three afternoons a week.
 In winter the church is open for services, and can be open if you want to visit - give us a ring and we will do our best to organise it.

 The text for this page comes from a leaflet produced by Wendy and Janet Britton in 1989.
-An updated version of the leaflet was produced by Liz Maher for the church's Bicentenary in 2019.
+An updated version of the leaflet was produced by Liz Maher for the church's Bicentenary in 2019 - it is attached here.
 Liz has taken the majority of the photos on this web page.
 Others are by Rob Newman and Peter Barham.
 John Bishop's Bicentenary History is attached here.